cybertraining-dsc/su21-reu-366/project/index.md

 ## Abstract

+The first thing that comes to most minds when they hear “Handwriting Recognition” is computers identifying handwriting, and that is correct.
+Handwriting Recognition is the ability of a computer to interpret handwritten input received from different sources.
 In the artificial intelligence world, handwriting recognition has become a very established area.
 Over the years, there have been many developments and applications made in this field.

-There are handwriting recognition systems that convert handwritten text/numbers into digital forms, help the visually impaired read, and serve as a very efficient archival tool.
-This research will review approaches taken by researchers/developers to convert handwritten information from images to digital forms.
-Also, it will discuss the importance.
+This study investigates some of the approaches taken by researchers/developers to convert handwritten information from images to digital forms.
+Also, it discusses the importance of handwriting recognition in modern society.

 Contents